 Johnson Camp Trail is a 9.5 mile lightly trafficked out and back trail located near Myers Flat, California that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, trail running, camping, and horses and is accessible from March until November.
+The trail is primarily used for hiking, trail running, camping, and horses and is best used from March until November.
 Horses are also able to use this trail.

 Trail through old growth Redwoods leading to Johnson Trail Camp Winner of the 2005 Annual Achievement award & funded through the Recreational Trails Program of the Federal Highway Administration. $234,922 went into creating this trail for our enjoyment: thee years' work yielded five miles of new trail on moderate grade, available both to hikers & equestrians.
 In other words: it's worth it.
 Construction was done almost entirely with materials found ON the trail.
 You won't find rebar reinforcement here; it's all redwood.
 The destination is a trail camp where you can pitch a tent and stay, or rest a while.
 Be sure to bring water or a filter, as the water is untreated.
 A chemical toilet is available, but you need your own TP.
 Camp is an old "tie hacker" camp, a base of operations for the men who manually cut railroad ties out of trees.
 From here you can meet up to the Grasshopper MUT for another 2 miles to reach the Grasshopper Lookout.
 Heading back down Grasshopper would make it a loop.